 Kimpton Zamora Hotel – Just across from St Pete’s beach, this smart hotel is styled on a Spanish hacienda.
 Our suite was spacious with a lovely balcony overlooking the water.
 I also loved the rooftop bar – a great place to watch the sunset.
 Check the latest prices here.

 The Don Cesar – Right on St Pete Beach, you can’t miss The Don Cesar, often nicknamed The Pink Palace.
-It launched in 1928 and was a favourite of F. Scott Fitzgerald and Al Capone among others.
+It’s one of the most unique hotels in Florida.
+Opened in 1928, it was a favourite of F. Scott Fitzgerald and Al Capone among others.
 If you’re looking for that combo of beach, luxury and history, this is the place to stay!
 Check the latest prices here.

 The Birchwood – Built in the 1920s, this historic boutique hotel located in the heart of Downtown St Petersburg has just 18 rooms.
 It has a great rooftop, so even if you don’t stay there, treat yourself to a cocktail during your trip!
 Check the latest prices here.